Indian Prime Minister Narendra Modi inaugurates stone Hindu temple in UAE ahead of upcoming elections | International - ExBulletin

 It is as a friend to the world that India moves forward, he said.

 This relationship also highlights the UAE's realpolitik foreign policy.
-Modi received UAE's highest civilian honor in 2019 even though he stripped statehood from the disputed Muslim-majority region of Kashmir.
+Modi received the UAE's highest civilian honor in 2019 even as he stripped statehood from the disputed Muslim-majority region of Kashmir.

+Subscribe to our weekly newsletter to get more English media coverage from EL PAS USA Edition

 |